-The first manned mission to the station was on May 25 and lasted four weeks.
-Charles Conrad, Jr., Paul J. Weitz, Joseph P. Kerwin were the crew members for the first mission.
-Part of the mission involved fixing the station to make it habitable.
-During the mission, the crew conducted a number of experiments, including solar astronomy and medical studies.
-Three EVAs (extra-vehicular activities) were completed as well.
+The first manned mission (designated Skylab 2, or SL-2) took place on May 25th, 1973, atop a Saturn IB and involved extensive repairs to the station.
+This mission last four weeks, and astronauts Charles Conrad, Jr., Paul J. Weitz, Joseph P. Kerwin were the crew members.
+During the mission, the crew conducted a number of experiments, including solar astronomy and medical studies, and three EVAs (extra-vehicular activities) were completed as well.

-The second manned mission, also known as Skylab 3, was launched on July 28, 1973.
+The second manned mission, also known as Skylab 3 (SL-3), was launched on July 28th, 1973.
 The crew consisted of Alan L. Bean, Jack R. Lousma, and Owen K. Garriott.
-The mission lasted 59 days and 11 hours.
-The crew of this mission carried out repairs on the space lab as well as performed scientific and medical experiments.
+The mission lasted 59 days and 11 hours, during which time the crew carried out additional repairs as well as performing scientific and medical experiments.

-The third and last mission to the Skylab, the Skylab 4, was the longest at 84 days and one hour.
-Gerald P. Carr, William R. Pogue, Edward G. Gibson were the crew for the final mission.
-In addition to performing various experiments, the crew of that mission also observed the Comet Kohoutek.
-The crew did three EVAs which lasted a total of 22 hours and 13 minutes.
+The third and final mission to the Skylab (Skylab 4, SL-4) was the longest, lasting 84 days and one hour.
+Gerald P. Carr, William R. Pogue, Edward G. Gibson were the crew, and in addition to performing various experiments, they also observed the Comet Kohoutek.
+The crew conducted three EVAs which lasted a total of 22 hours and 13 minutes.

 Skylab was in the sky for a total of 171 days and orbited the Earth more than 2,476 times during the course of its service.
 Each Skylab mission set a record for the amount of time astronauts spent in space.

 Though NASA hoped that the station would remain in orbit for ten years, by 1977, it became clear that it would not be able to maintain a stable orbit for that long.
 As a result, after SL-4, preparations were made to shut down all operations and de-orbit the station.